brimdata/zbpf/README.md

 >Note that these two programs have the pool "bpf" hardwired.

- Now, you can look at the data in the pool with `zapi query` run either on the linux host or the desktop host (configured as described above):
+ Now, you can look at the data in the pool with `zapi query` run either on the Linux host or the desktop host (configured as described above):
 ```
 zapi query -use bpf@main -Z "sum(count) by stack,name | sort sum"